antares-sql/antares/CONTRIBUTING.md

 ## Build

-The command to build Antares SQL locally is `npm run build:local`.
+The command to build Antares SQL locally is `npm run build`.
-`build` command (without `:local`) is used exclusively by the GitHub Action.

 ## Conventions